 The aim of their feedback is to identify the effectiveness of your program and a great way to achieve that is to combine onboarding feedback with other employee lifecycle feedback like the annual engagement survey or employees’ 360 development reviews.

 This allows you to monitor the effect of the onboarding program on other areas further on in the lifecycle.
 For example, does the onboarding program have an impact on engagement after 12 months?
 Is there a link between the onboarding experience and people’s performance reviews?

 Bringing all this data together means you’ll be able to make connections to really demonstrate the value of your initiatives and also spot areas for improvement.

 For example, you may spot that those employees who gave a poor rating when asked their views on their career conversations during onboarding are also receiving low ratings in their performance reviews.
 This gives you the information you need to improve help improve performance, by focusing on working with managers to improve the career conversations they’re having with new hires.

 Similarly, you can start to look for patterns throughout the lifecycle – is there a link between employee attrition and employee feedback in onboarding?
 How does the onboarding experience affect engagement after year 1 in the job?
 Are there any areas for improvement in your employee engagement survey that could be addressed through changes to the onboarding process?

-Understanding this data and how it impacts the rest of the employee lifecycle is a key part of prioritizing your initiatives in HR.
+Understanding this data and how it impacts the rest of the employee lifecycle is a key part of prioritising your initiatives in HR.
 With a holistic view of every touchpoint, you can see what improvements will have the biggest impact on your core KPIs and crucially, where you need to step in to make them.

-REady to learn more about creating an world-class employee experience?
+Ready to learn more about creating an world-class employee experience?
 Download our free ebook